Chinese University Of Hong Kong

 -

-Symptom relief Not yet recruitingThis study tests whether taking two natural supplements—butyrate and taurine—can prevent chronic pain after heart surgery.
-About 216 adults having open-heart surgery will take the supplements or a placebo daily for three months.
-The goal is to see if this simple approach reduces …
+Symptom relief Not yet recruitingThis study tests whether taking butyrate and taurine supplements daily can prevent chronic pain after heart surgery.
+216 adults having elective heart surgery will receive either the supplements or a placebo for three months after their operation.
+Researchers will track pain level…

 Phase: NA • Sponsor: Chinese University of Hong Kong • Aim: Symptom relief